Coronary heart disease

 You may be asked to take one or more medicines to treat blood pressure, diabetes, or high cholesterol levels.
 Follow your provider's directions closely to help prevent CHD from getting worse.

 Goals for treating these conditions in people who have coronary artery disease:

-- If you have diabetes, your HbA1c levels will be monitored and brought down to the level your doctor recommends.
+- If you have diabetes, your HbA1c levels will be monitored and brought down to the level your provider recommends.

 - Your LDL cholesterol level will be lowered with statin drugs.